jonlong/resume-modern/src/entries/jobs/natgeo-ui-dev.md

 endDateHuman: "November 2010"
 ---

-Led the front end development of [nationalgeographic.com's](https://www.nationalgeographic.com) 2010 redesign.
+Led the front-end development of [nationalgeographic.com's](https://www.nationalgeographic.com) 2010 redesign.

 Developed UI components from flat designs using an **OOCSS** approach (an early predecessor of now-standard **BEM** and **utility class CSS**), **jQuery**, and **Django** templating.